 Are there perks?

 In addition to the reward of serving your country and giving back?
-Yes, there are a few other perks.
+Yes, the benefits of service include, but are not limited to:

-- an Education Award upon completion to help pay for college, graduate school, or vocational training or to repay student loans
+- Education Award upon completion of service to help pay for college, graduate school, or vocational training, or to repay student loans

 I have a million more questions, where do I go to learn more?